What is a Foot Candle?

 This is another reason why it’s important to pay attention to the lumens of an LED light instead of the watts.
 In many cases, a higher quality LED with lower wattage can produce a brighter light than one with a higher wattage.

-One fixture is a light at 130 lumens per watt.
-The other is a light at 180 lumens per watt.
+The first fixture produces light at 130 lumens per watt.
+The second produces lights at 180 lumens per watt.

 Both lighting products above create the same amount of light, or lumens.

 Efficacy, or light efficiency, is another important thing to factor into a light purchase.
 A more efficient light may cost more at the time of purchase, but over the life of the product, your utility bill will be lower.

 And the amount you save with a lower utility bill will far exceed any additional purchase cost.
 If you want to learn more about LED lumens and all that goes into them, we’ve summed it up nicely in this post.

 How to choose the right fixture to meet the foot candle requirements

 Now that you have an understanding of what the foot candle levels might be for your project, how does that translate into buying the right fixture, or right type of fixture.
 That’s where we help.
 LED Lighting Supply provides 2 distinct services:

 2. We supply the lights for your project